dotnet/AspNetCore.Docs/aspnetcore/blazor/images-and-documents.md

 * Has a `SetImageAsync` method that's triggered on the button's selection by the user. `SetImageAsync` performs the following steps:
   * Retrieves the <xref:System.IO.Stream> from `GetImageStreamAsync`.
   * Wraps the <xref:System.IO.Stream> in a <xref:Microsoft.JSInterop.DotNetStreamReference>, which allows streaming the image data to the client.
-  * Invokes the `setImage` JavaScript function, which accepts the data on the client.
+  * Invokes the `setSource` JavaScript function, which accepts the data on the client.

 > [!NOTE]
 > Server-side apps use a dedicated <xref:System.Net.Http.HttpClient> service to make requests, so no action is required by the developer of a server-side Blazor app to register an <xref:System.Net.Http.HttpClient> service.
 Client-side apps have a default <xref:System.Net.Http.HttpClient> service registration when the app is created from a Blazor project template.
 If an <xref:System.Net.Http.HttpClient> service registration isn't present in the `Program` file of a client-side app, provide one by adding `builder.Services.AddHttpClient();`.
 For more information, see <xref:fundamentals/http-requests>.